da3491/react-currency-exchange-app/README.md

 _Known Issues_

 1. Exchange Rate Tab does not Update on Amount change, similar useEffect in CurrencyConverter does work though.
+It is reading the changed value of the input as a string.
+Does not seem to do anything different if I try to convert it to a Number().

 2. Table overflows past end of page, used bootstrap 5's overflow-auto on various container div's in DataTable to fix but does not register any of them.
 Tried to set a max height on the table and does not work either.

+3. On window load, the Amount variable shows in the DOM as NaN, and then loads actual value.

-3. No graph functionality yet
+4. No graph functionality yet